eraofchaos/eraofchaos.github.io/artifacts/Vampire's Cowl.md

 ---
 title: "Artifacts - Cloak of the Undead King - Vampire's Cowl"
 permalink: /artifacts/Vampire's Cowl/
-excerpt: "Cloak of the Undead King - Vampire's Cowl.
+excerpt: "Era of Chaos  Cloak of the Undead King - Vampire's Cowl.
 A vampire's precious cape.
 One of the components of the Cloak of the Undead King."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Vampire's Cowl.md"